jafudi/flexpair-hugo-site/flexpair.com/content/english/about.md

   subtitle: "Our Values"
   title: "Flexpair is for people who want to"
   block:
-  - title: "Work independently"
+  - title: "Work independently…"
     content: "Independent of office presence, fixed working times, being in the same time zone or even broad band internet connection."

   - title: "and interactively"
     content: "collaborate hands-on in realtime"

-  - title: "Cultivate diversity"
+  - title: "Cultivate diversity…"
     content: "Including the perspectives of talent with chronic (also mental) disease as well as from diverse ethnic backgrounds."

   - title: "and consistency"
     content: "Establish a consistent environment.
 Make everything reproducible, from network infrastructure to software configuration."

-  - title: "Protect our planet"
+  - title: "Protect our planet…"
     content: "Avoid energy waste where possible.
 Travel responsibly.
 Minimize computational and band width requirements."

   - title: "and their privacy"